garbados/distributed-storage-mesh/README.md

 are then sent to the *storage provider*, who persists them somehow.
-Because the content is chunked, and each chunk encrypted, the storage provider cannot know what they are storing, so they cannot snoop on user content even as they hold it.
+Because the content is chunked, and each chunk is encrypted, the storage provider cannot know what they are storing, so they cannot snoop on user content even as they hold it.

-The encoding process process produces a *read capability* (also known as a "readcap") which looks like this:
+The encoding process produces a *read capability* (also known as a "readcap") which looks like this: